 There's an old saying that goes "don't try to rationalize with irrational folks, just keep your distance".
-Well, markets have been distancing themselves from the risks of last Wednesday's tariff announcements in extraordinary fashion.
+Well, markets have been distancing themselves from the risks of tariff announcements on April 2 in extraordinary fashion.
 In the notes below, we humbly submit a few thoughts and observations in hopes of trying to make sense of how to best manage portfolios through this volatile period.

-As you know, the Trump administration announced a slate of "reciprocal tariffs" last Wednesday that essentially covered every major economy in the world.
+As you know, the Trump administration announced a slate of "reciprocal tariffs" that essentially covered every major economy in the world.
 In turn, China has retaliated with their own 34% tariff on all U.S. imports.
 Estimates of U.S. GDP growth have already been slashed by 200-300bp, recession probabilities have spiked, and many sell-side economists are calling for inflation to surge an additional 150-250bp this year.

 In the three trading days since the announcement, the S&P is down 11.0%, a three-day decline commensurate with the worst moments of Q4 2008 (GFC), August 2011 (EU-crisis), and March 2020 (COVID).
 Treasury yields at the 10-year point touched as low as 3.86% before Fed Chair Powell's speech Friday morning, but at 4.18% are now actually higher than before the tariffs were unveiled.
 Counter to the consensus calls for higher inflation, inflation breakevens have declined 22bp on the back of oil and copper being down 14.9% and 16.4% respectively, also on-par with the worst moments of March 2020.
 In credit, IG total returns actually ended up on the week before falling 2% in Monday's session, while U.S. HY spreads are 119bp wider.
-Figure 1 below highlights the severity of these three-day moves.
+Figure 1 below highlights the severity of the tariffs three days after they were announced.

-Figure 1: Three-day Cross-asset Market Moves
+Figure 1: Cross-asset Market Moves (April 3 - April 7)